Weird Things That Happen To Your Body During Your Period

 - Stay hydrated!
 Grab a cute reusable tumbler and keep it filled every day.
 Consider getting a tumbler that keeps track of how much water you should drink every day to stay hydrated.

-- Avoid Salty foods because it can contribute to bloating and cause water retention
+- Avoid salty foods because they can contribute to bloating and cause water retention.

 - When those cravings for sweets kick in, consider indulging in some dark chocolate.
 Dark chocolate provides many benefits for your period.

 - Consider going on a walk and getting outside for some exercise.
-Exercising increases blood flow and blood circulation.
-Also, moving releases endorphins which helps your overall mood.
+This can help improve your mood and increase energy levels.

 Wrapping up